mark-thompson01/MTPortfolio/README.md

 This portfolio has undergone a few transformations in it's time.
 Starting out as just a hobby to display hands-on network security projects.
 The original web page layouts were done were basic HTML and CSS, knowledge that I had applied from learning some basics from freecodecamp.org a few years ago.

 The new layout was influenced by a marketing friend that led me to the realization that presentation is everything.
-Laying out a more neatly structured layout for project presentation.
+Laying out a more neatly structured layout for project display and presentation.

 ---